 Saving and investing share similarities, but they aren’t dependent on each other.
 The choice of how and when to do both is yours.

 Most financial professionals will recommend that you set aside at least 3 to 6 months of pay in a savings account that’s reserved for emergencies only.
 This can help you cover unexpected expenses—without having to use high-interest credit.
 But you can start small and work your way up; try starting with $1,000 in savings and work your way up to 3 to 6 months.

 You can choose to build emergency savings in several ways.
 One option is a regular savings account, but you can also choose a money market account.
 A money market account is a type of high-yield savings account that accumulates dividends when you have at least $2,500 in the account, and they’re designed to facilitate savings.
 Another option is to ladder certificates of deposits so your money grows and matures at different times.

 Once you’ve built your emergency fund, the next step is up to you.
 Be realistic about your goals.
 You don’t want to save too aggressively and break your budget.
 It’s about saving what you can.

-Remember it’s not all black and white.
+Remember—your personal finances aren’t black and white.
 You can focus on today, save for tomorrow and invest for your future at the same time.
 It might take some budgeting, but it’s possible!

-A pay raise or promotion can be a great time to start.
-Or if you can find some wiggle room in your budget, or have a little extra leftover after you’ve paid off a debt.
+A pay raise or promotion can be a great time to start, or if you can find some wiggle room in your budget, or have a little extra leftover after you’ve paid off a debt.
 Consider dividing the extra cash between saving, investing and another line item.
 That could be even more debt reduction or just some good ol’ fashioned dining out.

 Choosing to tackle your everyday expenses while saving for a rainy day and investing shouldn’t be stressful.
 In fact, it can bring you peace of mind knowing you’re prepared for today and your future.